 DOH provides retailers with a bird’s-eye view of their operational performance.
 It can highlight inefficiencies in supply chains and inventory management systems.

 For instance, large fluctuations or changes from historical averages may indicate supplier problems like inventory not being replenished due to supply chain disruptions or demand spikes due to seasonality.

 Knowing these data points help retailers optimize their operations.

 Prevent stockouts and overstocking

-Stockouts are a big revenue loser––they cost retailers $1 trillion every year.
+Stockouts are a big revenue loser.
 They frustrate customers, damage brand reputation, and result in lost opportunities to make profits.

 Overstocking is another expensive inventory management problem.
 Having too much stock means your cash is tied up in inventory your business can’t shift; it also results in higher warehousing costs.

-Knowing how long on average it takes your store to sell through its inventory helps you build automated reorder points so that you can replenish SKUs and match customer demands.
+Knowing how long, on average, it takes your store to sell through its inventory helps you build automated reorder points so you can replenish SKUs and match customer demands.

 Fluctuations in DOH, or a DOH that’s higher than your benchmark, can indicate inefficiencies in how you manage inventory.
 By tracking inventory days on hand, you’ll improve your inventory management systems and more accurately forecast when you’ll need to reorder stock.

 Ultimately, with fewer inventory days on hand, you’ll have higher profits because you’re getting the money back you invested in stock.
 Plus your business will enjoy better cash flow, as it won’t have so much working capital tied up in excess inventory.